 When I Told My Office That I Was Pregnant

 On hindsight, I think I was quite naïve.
 Once I completed my third month scan and doctor assured us that everything was fine, the first thing I did was buy a box of sweets for my office.
-There were broadly two sets of reactions.
+There were broadly two sets

 The first one came from my manager.
 I went into his cabin with the sweets and tried my best not to blush with excitement as I told him I was expecting a child.
 If he was shocked, he hid his emotions well.
 Because his initial reactions were all textbook “congratulations” and “very happy for you”.
 But just as I was leaving the room, he surprised me with a question that I honestly did not see coming.
 “So are you quitting the job?”
 In my naivety, I saw that as a loving concern for his high performer and quickly assured him that I will be back with a bang after my maternity break.
 Then he did a weird “hmmm”.
 I knew something was not right.
 I sat back down and asked him what was wrong.
 What he said next set the premise for how my career shaped in that company for the next 1.5 years.
 He said “I am very happy for you, I really am.” (because HR will make his life hell if he said anything else!) but this is the problem with hiring women.
 They work hard, perform top-class, and then get married and become mothers and lose focus on work.
 I saw lot of potential in you.
 In fact, I was going to recommend you to be promoted as a people manager in the next cycle…So this news is a bit of a setback.”

 My Workplace’s Reactions On Me Being Pregnant Now…